Tony Buzan biography and books

-Tony Buzan (1942) is a British psychologist and author of several books on the subject of memorizing and effectiveness.
-Tony Buzan is best known for his Mind Mapping technique that helps you improve the way that your structure and memorize information.
-He is also the developer of the famous Speed Reading technique, which is a method to improve your reading speed.
+Tony Buzan (1942-2019), a Memory Techniques guru, was a British psychologist and author of several books on the subject of memorizing and effectiveness.
+Tony Buzan was best known for his Mind Mapping technique that helps you improve the way that your structure and memorize information.
+He was also the developer of the famous Speed Reading technique, which is a method to improve your reading speed.
+Enjoy reading his biography!

 As the inventor of Mind Mapping he was the world’s prominent expert on ‘Mental Literacy’.
-On this subject, Tony Buzan has written over 100 bestselling books, translated into 150 languages and read by millions of people worldwide.
+On this subject, he has written over 100 bestselling books, translated into 150 languages and read by millions of people worldwide.

 Tony Buzan was also an excellent and recognized speaker in the field of the thinking process, creativity and innovation.